WiTimo/WebStruct-Website-Builder/README.md

 #### Background-Image: Here you can change the background-image of your element.
 You can create Images by creating an empty Element and giving it a height and a width, as well as a background-image.
 You can choose from an url and your own Images which also can be applied for the final product
 ![image](https://user-images.githubusercontent.com/118105998/219956796-c3d92464-9850-45f7-801c-56316d96d758.png)

-### In the Dom
-#### In the Dom you can change the width, height, padding, margin and Position of your element.
-Change the position by double clicking on the Element and then releasing it on the desired position.
-Keep in mind that the transform property will be overritten.

 # Thank you for reading the Readme and having fun with my custom website builder sideproject